pmanolak/gbdk-2020/docs/pages/05_banking_mbcs.md

 ## MBC Banked cartridges (Memory Bank Controllers)
 @anchor MBC
 @anchor MBCS
-Cartridges with MBCs allow the the Game Boy to work with ROMS up to 8MB in size and with RAM up to 128kB.
-Each bank is 16K Bytes.
+Cartridges with MBCs allow the the Game Boy to work with ROMS up to 8MB in size and with SRAM up to 128kB.
+Each ROM bank is 16K Bytes.
 The following are _usually_ true, with some exceptions:
   - Bank `0` of the ROM is located in the region at `0000h - 3FFFh`.
 It is fixed (non-banked) and cannot be switched out for another bank.
   - Banks `1 ..
 N` can be switched into the upper region at `4000h - 7FFFh`.
 The upper limit for `N` is determined by the MBC used and available cartridge space.
   - It is not necessary to manually assign Bank `0` for source files, that will happen by default if no bank is specified.